thedignifiedco/frontegg-react-native-sample/README.md

 npx expo start -c
 ```

-Ensure you whitelist the redirect URIs in Frontegg (Authentication -> Login Method ->  Hosted Login settings):
+Ensure you whitelist the redirect URIs in Frontegg (Authentication → Login Method → Hosted Login):
 - `fronteggreactnativedemo://callback`
 - `fronteggreactnativedemo://logout`

 If you change the scheme, update the values above and re-build the iOS dev client.

+### Why no SDK?
+- This sample uses standards-based OAuth 2.0/OIDC with PKCE directly (hosted login → code → token), which is sufficient for many apps.
+- No client secret is shipped; the app is a public client.
+PKCE binds the code to the device.
+- You can add a Frontegg SDK for higher-level features (UI widgets, session helpers) later if desired.

 ## Project structure
 - `app/(tabs)/index.tsx`: Home page with explanation and Login button